duclingg/Projects/README.md

 ### Hey there! 😄

-I'm currently a student pursing my Bachelor's of Science in Computer Science and a Mathematics minor.
+I'm currently a student pursing my Bachelor's of Science in Computer Science with a Mathematics minor, and a part time Junior iOS Engineer.

-I'm interested in the intractices of software and the applications of mathematics in finance,
+I'm interested in the application of mathematics and software in finance,
 but I also have a keen interest in mobile development! 💻

 Check out some of my work!